A New Voice in Hollywood

 A blessing or a cure; what do you mean?

 Well, Don was a complicated guy.
-I think he had an undiagnosed bipolar disorder or something.
+I think he had some undiagnosed manic condition.
 One minute he would be fine and the next he would be completely freaking out.
-Though he always treated me with the utmost respected, or we would not have been friend, he did fly off the handle and infuriate a lot of people.
+Though he always treaded me with the utmost respected, or we would not have been friend, he did fly off the handle and infuriate a lot of people.
 He made a lot of enemies in the industry.
 And, because I was his friend, many people assumed I should be blamed for his actions.
 But, I am very different kind of person then he was.

 With Jackson, you created a new style of filmmaking that you titled Zen Filmmaking.
 Tell us about that.